jaysnoddy/pandoc-latex-template/mytemplates/testbook.md

 ---
-title: "Example PDF"
+title: "A Test for a Book"
-author: [Author]
+author: An Author
 date: "2017-02-20"
-subject: "Markdown"
-keywords: [Markdown, Example]
+subject: "A TEST for outputting a book"
 book: true
 classoption: [oneside]
 ...